panosc-eu/panosc/Work Packages/WP6 EOSC Integration/WP6 telco #16.md

 1. #### AAI.

    Still working on the pilots (issue with the chosen OIDC plugin for confluence fixed).
-   We are now able to authenticate users with UmbrellaID powerd by EDUTeams suing OIDC.
+   We are now able to authenticate users with UmbrellaID powered by EDUTeams using OIDC.
    Nevertheless we are still in phase 1 ( EDUTeams acting as a transparent proxy ) and we miss a correct email adress to match UmbrellaID users and local confluence users.

    We are now working on a forthnigly  bases meeting (2H00).
 The GEANT team has been extended to 3 persons.